 The Second Courtyard was the administrative center of the Ottoman Empire and where palace ceremonies were held.
 Pictured here is the Tower of Justice and the Carriages’ Gate to the Harem.

 The Harem is one of the highlights of Topkapi Palace.
 If you only have a couple of hours to spare, then you should spend them here.
-Entrance to the Harem is an additional 15TL with or without the 5-day Istanbul Museum Pass.
+Entrance to the Harem is an additional 35TL, but it’s free with the 5-day Istanbul Museum Pass.
 They only allow a certain numbers of visitors at a time so if you arrive when the Palace opens at 9AM, then you should go straight here to avoid the lines.

 It was interesting to learn that a harem wasn’t by definition a place where the Sultan could engage in debauchery as popular belief would have it.
 In reality, it was the imperial family quarters.
 The word harem literally meant “forbidden” or “private” and referred to a holy place that not everyone was allowed to enter.
 I guess all that privacy really sent people’s imaginations soaring.